jetrails/magento-twofactor/README.md

-JetRails® Two Factor
+JetRails® Two-Factor Authentication
 =============================
-Two Factor is a Magento extension that enables two factor authentication for Magento admin users.
+Two-Factor Authentication is a Magento extension that enables two-factor authentication for Magento admin users.
 This extension is meant to be used with authentication apps such as __Google Authenticator__.
-The JetRails TFA plugin helps to ensure that all log-ins are authorized.
+The JetRails 2FA plugin helps to ensure that all log-ins are authorized.
 This plugin comes with the following features:

 -	Backup codes as an alternate authentication method
--	Force TFA usage based on Magento role
+-	Force 2FA usage based on Magento role
 -	Remember authentication for 7 days
 -	Send email to account owner and admins on account block
 - 	Brute force protection (10 min. block between 10 failed attempts)